Using genomic tumour testing in combination with genomically-matched targeted therapies has improved treatment outcomes for patients with cancer .

 The initial application of biomarker assessment and genomic profiling has been to guide therapy selection .
 However, with improvements and greater availability of sequencing technologies (discussed in greater detail in Module 2) and with more thorough evaluation of genotype‒phenotype relationships, genomic profiling is increasingly used in early disease detection and for predicting outcomes.

 Genomic profiling has become integrated into the standard of care for many advanced solid tumours.
 For instance, molecular tumour boards are increasingly used.
 These boards are a multidisciplinary clinical management team that consider complex genomic information and multiple test platforms to guide patient care [3-5].
 However, molecular tumour boards may not exist in some institutions.
 Importantly, NTRK gene fusion testing received an ESMO Scale of Clinical Actionability for molecular Targets (ESCAT) Tier 1 rating .
-This highest level of rating means that if an NTRK gene fusion is found, evidence from clinical trials associated with that particular alteration-drug match supports that the target an (NTRK gene fusion) is suitable for routine use and recommend a specific drug treatment.
+This highest level of rating means that if an NTRK gene fusion is found, evidence from clinical trials exists for a particular alteration-drug match, to support recommending a specific drug treatment.
+Meaning also that NTRK gene fusion testing should be routine.

 - van der Velden DL, van Herpen CML, van Laarhoven HWM et al. Molecular Tumor Boards: current practice and future needs.
 Ann Oncol 2017; 28: 3070-3075.